bcgov/platform-developer-docs/provision-new-openshift-project.md

 ## Submit a project provisioning request

-If you meet the criteria, book an alignment meeting with the product director on the Platform Services team to confirm your project's suitability<!-- this originally had Olena's contact, but we should replace it with something more generic.
-Is there contact info for this request? -->.
-After the alignment meeting, your product owner or your Ministry's devops champion can submit a project provisioning request through the [OpenShift 4 Project Registry](https://registry.developer.gov.bc.ca/public-landing).
-Once your request(s) are approved, the project is created and the requestor is notified when provisioning is complete.
+If you meet the criteria, book an onboarding meeting with the Platform Product Director to confirm your project's suitability by contacting the Platform Services Team at PlatformServicesTeam@gov.bc.ca.
+After the alignment meeting, your product owner or your Ministry's DevOps Chapter Lead can submit a project provisioning request through the [Platform Project Registry](https://registry.developer.gov.bc.ca/public-landing).
+Once your request is  approved, the project is created and the requestor is notified when provisioning is complete.
+**Note: The onboarding meeting with the Platform Product Director is a prerequisite to having a project provisioning request approved.**

 **For AG teams only**: Contact Ryan Loiselle at Ryan.Loiselle@gov.bc.ca to submit the request for you. <!-- same as above?
 Is there a generic alt for this? -->

 OpenShift namespaces are auto-generated at provisioning in the form of `<generated alphanumeric string>-<environment>`.
 We call them `project license plates`.